Intelligent-Retinal-Imaging-Systems/IntegrationDocumentation/objectmodel/ResultObject.md

 <a id="eyegrading"></a>
 ### ![alt text](/assets/structure.ico) EyeSideGrading

-Structure containing grading details for one eye side
+Structure containing grading details for one eye side.
+The object is named by the Laterality code.
+In most cases, you will have an OD and an OS node.
+In the event that no images were capture for an eye, the respective object is omitted from the results (e.g. If no left eye images you will not have an OS node).

 | Property | Type | Description | Options
 | -- | -- | -- | --